-The CHILD Study received base funding from the Allergy, Genes and Environment Network of Centres of Excellence (AllerGen NCE) and the Canadian Institutes of Health Research (CIHR), in the sum of $6 million each, for a total of $12 million, over 6 years.
+The CHILD Cohort Study received base funding from the Allergy, Genes and Environment Network of Centres of Excellence (AllerGen NCE) and the Canadian Institutes of Health Research (CIHR), in the sum of $6 million each, over 6 years.

 - Alberta Health Services

 - Boehringer Ingelheim

 - Environment Canada

 - Private supporters of the Sears Undergraduate Summer Studentship

 - Research Manitoba